grafana/cuetsy/README.md

 #### Inheritance

-Interfaces can optionally inherit from another interface.
-This is expressed using the union operator `&`:
+Interfaces can optionally extend another interface.
+If a type marked for export as a `kind="interface"` is unified (whether by `&` or embedding) with another type marked for export as an interface, it will produce `extend` in output:

 <table>
 <tr><th>CUE</th><th>TypeScript</th></tr>